|JOB SKILLS PARTNERSHIP|

 (1) the amount of program costs specified in the agreement for the project; or

-(2) the amount of program costs paid by the employer for new employees under a project.
+(2) the amount of program costs paid by the employer for training employees under a project.

 (1) the amount of grants issued under the program;